aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase/README.md

 ### Conclusion

 This example provided an overview of contextual chatbots and explained why they’re important.
 It described the complexities involved in data ingestion and text generation workflows for a RAG architecture.
 It then introduced how Knowledge Bases for Amazon Bedrock creates a fully managed serverless RAG system, including a vector store.
-Finally, it provided a solution architecture and sample code in a GitHub repo to retrieve and generate contextual responses for a chatbot application using a knowledge base.
+Finally, it provided a solution architecture and sample code in this GitHub repo to retrieve and generate contextual responses for a chatbot application using a knowledge base.

 By explaining the value of contextual chatbots, the challenges of RAG systems, and how Knowledge Bases for Amazon Bedrock addresses those challenges, this example aimed to showcase how Amazon Bedrock enables you to build sophisticated conversational AI applications with minimal effort.